The Hopf structure of symmetric group characters as symmetric functions: Notation and Preliminaries

 for any pair of bases $\{ a_\lambda\}_\lambda$ and $\{ b_\lambda\}_\lambda$ such that $\left< a_\lambda, b_\mu \right> = \delta_{\lambda\mu}$.

 The scalar product on $Sym$ naturally extends to a scalar product on $Sym_X, Sym \otimes Sym$ and $Sym_{X,Y}$.
-The identities that we will use to calculate coproducts on the character symmetric functions in Section \ref{sec:coprods} can be found in Section 5, p.
-91-92 of \cite{Mac}.
+The identities that we will use to calculate coproducts on the character symmetric functions in Section \ref{sec:coprods} can be found in \cite[Section 5, p.
+91-92]{Mac}.

 We will also refer to the irreducible character of the symmetric group indexed by the partition $\la$ and evaluated at a permutation of cycle structure $\mu$ as the coefficient $\left< s_\la, p_\mu \right> = \chi^\la(\mu)$.
 For $k > 0$, define